 Eliud Kipchoge Dashes Past 2-Hour Marathon Barrier In Assisted Event

-Three-time Olympic medalist Eliud Kipchoge became the first person to run a marathon in under two hours on Saturday morning, clocking in at 1:59:40 as he passed the finish line in Vienna, Austria.
+Three-time Olympic medalist Eliud Kipchoge became the first person to run a marathon in under two hours, clocking in at 1:59:40 as he passed the finish line Saturday morning in Vienna, Austria.

-"It has taken 65 years for a human being to make history in sport, after Roger Bannister, [who] made history in 1954," Kipchoge, who's Kenyan, said in an interview with NTV Kenya shortly after the race.
+"It has taken 65 years for a human being to make history in sport, after Roger Bannister made history in 1954," Kipchoge, who's Kenyan, said in an interview with NTV Kenya shortly after the race.

-Bannister broke the four-minute mile record at an athletic meet in Oxford in May 1954.
+Bannister broke the 4-minute mile record at an athletic meet in Oxford in May 1954.

 "No human is limited," Kipchoge said.

-Kipchoge, the reigning Olympic marathon champion, was already a leading figure in the race to break the two-hour mark, which the race's organizer, chemicals company Ineos, called "the last great barrier of modern athletics."
+Kipchoge, the reigning Olympic marathon champion, was already a leading figure in the race to break the 2-hour mark, which the race's organizer, chemicals company Ineos, called "the last great barrier of modern athletics."

-The ability of a human to run that fast wasn't even considered possible until recently – in 1991, Dr. Michael Joyner published a paper that estimated the fastest time for a human to run a marathon at 1:57:58.
+The ability of a human to run that fast wasn't even considered possible until the 1990s In 1991, Dr. Michael Joyner published a paper that estimated the fastest time for a human to run a marathon at 1:57:58.

 "It's validating to me, but Mr. Kipchoge did all the running," Joyner said in a phone interview with NPR.